example42/example42.github.io/_posts/2018-05-21-migrate_from_hiera3_to_hiera5.md

 - json
 - eyaml (hiera-eyaml gem still required)

-This posting describes how to migrate from Hiera config version 3 to the new usage.
-Hiera data levels.
+This posting describes how to migrate from Hiera config version 3 to the new usage of Hiera data levels.

 * Table of content
 {:toc}